PeteClubSeven/cktap-transport/README.md

+# NFC Transport Interface for the Coinkite Tap Protocol

-Provides interfaces for NFC operations required by the [cktap_protocol](https://github.com/PeteClubSeven/cktap-protocol-flutter) plugin.
-Using a separate package allows the protocol plugin to be decoupled from specific NFC plugins.
-It also means the user can provide their own implementation.
+Provides an interface for the [cktap_protocol](https://github.com/PeteClubSeven/cktap-protocol-flutter) plugin to perform NFC operations.
+Using a separate package allows the protocol to be decoupled from specific NFC plugins.
+It also means the user can provide their own implementation if desired.

 ## Features

 - `Transport` base class
 - `TransportException` base class

-## Getting started
+## Getting Started

 Add one of the following dependencies to your `pubspec.yaml`: